Balikpapan: Ecology

 In Wain River Protection Forest, which is the main water catchment area and habitat for endangered species of Borneo, the community begins to encroach on how to burn it so that during the dry season some areas become barren and damage 40%.
 The area of Wain River forest reaches 10000 ha, slowly but surely continues to decrease, leaving 9000 ha with forest conditions that are still good at only 63 percents.
 Residents around looked for wood to cook in the forest even though the surrounding area had been lined with wire.

 Previously between 2000 and 2001, illegal logging occurred in 10 to 15 points in the Wain River forest, and in 2009 this forest was hit by a fire along with the Manggar River forest which made 15 ha of forest area engulfed in fire.
 The threat of coal mining from the surrounding area which provides mining permits such as Paser and Kutai Kartanegara also disrupts the border ecosystem of Wain River forest.

 The urban forest in Telagasari, which was inaugurated in 1996 with an area of 29.4 ha, has now shrunk to just around 8 ha.
 The forest in the middle of this city has been surrounded by residential areas.

 The protected forest of the Manggar River also suffered considerable damage, which is around 60%.
 The reservoirs in this forest are also threatened because coal mining fields and brick mills were set up so close that there was siltation of reservoir water.
 The majority of those who founded it were even known to be immigrant communities.
 In addition, the construction of the Samarinda-Balikpapan toll road planned by the East Kalimantan government which divides the forest for 8 kilometers across the reservoir could damage the quality of the clean water reserve in Balikpapan.

 Forest damage resulted in Balikpapan being easily hit by floods and landslides when it was hit by heavy rains.
 Clean water supply is also decreasing because water absorption is narrowing, erosion is easily to occur and sediment from mining sites that flow into the river worsens and lowers reservoirs, coupled with Balikpapan conditions has few rivers and less fertile land.

-The population of the Balikpapan's mascot, the sun bear is fewer and only 50 are left.
-This is due to coal mining which narrows the habitat of sun bears, so its are reluctant to reproduce.
+The population of the Balikpapan's mascot, the sun bear, has diminished and only 50 are left.
+This is due to coal mining which narrows the habitat of sun bears, so they are reluctant to reproduce.
 In addition to sun bears, other Balikpapan animals that are declared endangered are proboscis monkeys, borneo gibbon, bornean orangutans, pangolin and otter civet.
-Whereas extinct animals in Balikpapan are Bornean Banteng (Bos javanicus lowi).
+Almost extinct animals in Balikpapan include the Bornean Banteng (Bos javanicus lowi), a species of wild bovines.